 With summer officially in full swing, a holiday that we all look forward to here at Bob’s is Fourth of July!
 In addition to the fireworks, parades, and parties, it’s also a great day to show off some red, white, and blue.
-While we love a flag shirt as much as the next guy, we’ve got an even better way to wear the patriotic pigments.
-It’s the Rolex GMT-Master Pepsi of course!
+While we love a flag shirt as much as the next guy, we’ve got an even better way to wear the patriotic pigments: the Rolex GMT-Master Pepsi.

 Celebrate the 4th by showing your colors on your watch!

 When the Rolex GMT-Master made its debut in 1955, it sported the iconic red and blue bezel that is now so closely associated with the collection.
 As with most things Rolex, this particular bezel picked up its own nickname—the Pepsi—since it shared the same red, white, and blue colors of the soda logo.
 Since its inception, there have been several GMT-Master Pepsi models.

 So, whether you opt for vintage or modern, GMT-Master I or II, steel or gold, it’s got to be a “Pepsi” for Independence Day.
 So let’s take a look at our choices.

 While the inaugural GMT-Master came equipped with the red and blue “Pepsi” bi-color bezel, future models were also available with other bezel colors.
 However, since we’re looking for the Pepsi version, the options are as follows.